lucaszischka/BottomSheet/README.md

 `.appleScrollBehavior` The mainView is packed into a ScrollView, which can only scrolled at the .top position

+`.background(AnyView)` Changes the background of the BottomSheet.
+- Must be erased to AnyView.

 `.backgroundBlur` Blurs the background when pulling up the BottomSheet.

 `.dragIndicatorColor(Color)` Changes the color of the drag indicator.